Why is understanding the difference between cybersecurity and threat intelligence important?

 Understanding the difference between these two key areas of your cyber defense toolset is key due to the need for a comprehensive solution that ensures success in both facets.
 NETSCOUT's Omnis Network Security Portfolio has options to reduce tool sprawl and ensure stout threat intelligence and cybersecurity defenses.

-• Threat Intelligence Supplier – Third-party companies provide intelligence-gathering services to monitor for threats.
+• Threat Intelligence Supplier – Third-party companies provide intelligence-gathering services to monitor the network or the internet for threats.

 • Reverse Engineering Malware – Incident response teams can address malware by reverse engineering the threat, analyzing it, then developing strategies to defend against it.